mysdiir/YetAnotherBlockBuildingClon/README.md

 ## What is it about?

-Well, while preparing for my final exam I started playing Minecraft,just to clear my mind and find a little relaxation.
+Well, while preparing for my final exam I started playing Minecraft, just to clear my mind and find a little relaxation.
 But then some strange thought came into my mind: How does Minecraft work?
 And there it was: the itching feeling in my fingers and so was born the idea to recreate Minecraft for myself.

 This repo will won't contain the final game as a playable version, moresoever this is a little blog where I write down my progress of creating it.